Special Thanks To

 “This Program provides me with the opportunity to have an overall understanding of American governmental policy, entrepreneurship, culture and history in an all round way, to meet and talk with the leaders and elites in American society, and to meet and learn from these talented young students both in Asia and the United States areas.
 Each training, site visit, and communication with leaders was greatly enjoyed and cherished by me.
 In addition, this Program is a process for me to have a deeper understanding of “leadership” skills, to know my strength and weakness better and to polish myself.
 Though 15 days is quite a short period, what I learned in these days is greatly conducive to me and I will utilize my strength, work on my weakness and apply what I learned in the past 15 days to my future career, education and life.”

 Xindi Wu, East China University of Politial Science and Law (2014)

 “This two-week trip is so unique and essentially influenced my future.
 My previous academic backgrounds include majoring in international politics at SISU and minoring in international trade and economy at Fudan University.
-Therefore, this trip gave me a precious opportunity to get close to America’s public policy, economy and culture, as well as exchange opinions with congressmen from Capitol Hill, Professor Steven from Harvard University and staff from U.S. Department of Commerce and the Chinese Embassy.
+Therefore, this trip gave me a precious opportunity to get close to America’s public policy, economy and culture, as well as exchange opinions with congressmen from Capitol Hill, Professor Steven from Harvard University and staff from U.S. Department of Commerce.
 In addition, the mock discussion at the Rhode Island State Congress House impressed me.
 I still remember the moment when I put forward the issue of prostitution legalization, which prompted a heated debate between the YAs.
 This experience really broadened our horizons and tested our logic and eloquence.”